ktetsuyama/portfolio/README.md

 ## Solution

- I created a portfolio application that is coded well on its own, but also showcases a selection of porjects that I have worked.
+ I created a portfolio application that is coded well on its own, but also showcases a selection of projects that I have worked.
 It can be easily updated in the future.

 ![Screenshot of portfolio webpage](assets/images/screenshot.jpg)